 Jealousy associated with some good karma leads to rebirth in this realm of the Wheel of Life.

-Humans (mansuya)suffer principally of : birth, ageing, sickness, and death, but also of many other sufferings and difficulties.
+Humans (mansuya)suffer principally from : birth, ageing, sickness, and death, but also from many other sufferings and difficulties.
 Unlike the other worlds it is possible to get spiritual teaching in this world, which is not the case for the other worlds.

 Animals (tiryanca) suffer from cold, hunger, sickness, cannibalism, enslavement and exploitation by humans.
 They also suffer from very limited intelligence.

 The negative karma that is associated to ignorance leads to rebirth in the animal world of Samsara.